ortus-docs/logbox-docs/using_logbox/README.md

 The two most important methods are `getRootLogger() & getLogger()`, which you will use to get the root or named logger objects.

-> **Important** When you ask for a named category logger and LogBox cannot find its definition, it will create a logger that will inherit its logging levels and appenders from the root logger.
+> **Caution** When you ask for a named category logger and LogBox cannot find its definition, it will create a logger that will inherit its logging levels and appenders from the root logger.